To apply visit: https://form.jotform.com/220934232015141. The deadline to apply has been extended to July 1, 2022 at 5:00pm.

 - Must be available and accessible for the time commitment involved

-- Must be an undergraduate student currently enrolled for the 2020-2021 academic year (must be available for whole academic year)
+- Must be an undergraduate student incoming or currently enrolled for the 2022-2023 academic year (must be available for whole academic year)

 Duties and Responsibilities at a Glance

-- Commit an average of 12 hours per week for Leadership Consultant business (includes: meetings, office hours, retreats, training, events, programs, 1:1s, etc.)
+- Commit an average of 10-12 hours per week for Leadership Consultant business (includes: meetings, office hours, trainings, events, programs, 1:1s, service projects, program planning and development, office tasks, etc.)

 - Enroll in the Active Leaders Program (Fall Semester, Fridays from 10am-noon) – if haven’t already completed

-- Participate in 1:1 meetings with LC advisor once a month
+- Participate in 1:1 meetings with Associate Director once a month

-- Participate in 1:1 meetings LEAD Graduate Assistant once a month
+- Participate in 1:1 meetings LEAD Graduate Assistant once month

 - Participate in 1:1 meetings with the Director of LEAD once a semester